 To avoid this and an expensive new battery I decided to simply buy one cheaply second hand from Ebay, this was not necessarily the best approach however as laptop batteries (which I will refer to as Li-ion batteries from now on) have a definite shelf life which affects the storage capacity of the battery (and therefore how long it keeps your laptop powered).
 This shelf-life can be be prolonged by various means.

-The best guidelines I found was at the excellent Wikipedia , in an article on Li-ion batteries which I found extremely informative and I am now citing here.
+The best guidelines I found was at the excellent Battery University , mostly in an article on Li-ion battery life which I found extremely informative and I am now citing here.

 Guidelines for prolonging Li-ion battery life